marcus-crane/utf9k/content/blog/latency-as-a-forcing-function/index.md

 [![A screenshot of the Network tab that has been cropped to just a couple of network transfers.
 One for a plugin called Standup Raven has been selected which took a total of 19 seconds to download!](standup-raven.png)](standup-raven.png)

 A whopping 1/3 of the download time appears to be used up for a single plugin!
-To make matters worse, this plugins appear to be parsed first before any of the actual chat content is fetched so the Mattermost window sits unusable until all plugins are downloaded and loaded before progressing to fetch messages and channels.
+To make matters worse, these plugins appear to be parsed first before any of the actual chat content is fetched so the Mattermost window sits unusable until all plugins are downloaded before progressing to fetch messages and channels.

 According to the network request, the bundle is *a whopping 1.8MB* and that's after being gzipped.
 That's bigger than the actual client bundle itself!

-My browser reported that the plugin was 7MB uncompressed so concerned that I was horribly misinterpreting this information, I looked up the [Github repository](https://github.com/standup-raven/standup-raven) for Standup Raven and took a look at the latest release which is [v3.2.0](https://github.com/standup-raven/standup-raven/releases/tag/v3.2.0).
+My browser reported that the plugin was 7MB uncompressed so I was concerned that I was horribly misinterpreting this information, I looked up the [Github repository](https://github.com/standup-raven/standup-raven) for Standup Raven and took a look at the latest release which is [v3.2.0](https://github.com/standup-raven/standup-raven/releases/tag/v3.2.0).

 Sure enough, the plugin on offer was distributed as part of an 11.1MB `tar.gz` archive and the bundle itself weighs in at `7.4MB`.